utsaslab/squirrelfs/README.md

 2. `sudo make modules_install install`
 3. Reboot

 You do *not* need to rebuild the entire kernel every time you make a change to the file system.
-The kernel only needs to be rebuilt and reinstalled if you make a change to kernel code (e.g. in the `rust/` directory).
+The kernel only needs to be rebuilt and reinstalled if:
+1. You make a change to kernel code (e.g. in the `rust/` directory).
+2. Attempting to load the file system kernel module returns an error saying that it has an invalid format.
+This means that the module was compiled against a slightly different version/build of the kernel than the currently-running one.
+Sometimes this happens for no apparent reason.

 ## File system setup